jpcranford/obsidian-theme-StarlitAbyss/README.md

 - Canvas
 	- Changing a connection's arrowhead's color is not currently possible.
 It's not a CSS selectable object.
 	- Some strange 1px grey borders will show when viewing a table header row via a Canvas embed, but not when in direct Reading or Editing views of those same notes.
+- Some way for black text/white page PDF files to be recolored to match the theme